canico/canico.github.io/Values.md

 ---
 layout: page
-title: Valori
+title: Values
-subtitle: Perche potresti aver vogli di conoscerci
+subtitle: what do we belive in
 lang: en
 ref: val
 ---